polyu18046521d/katacoda-scenarios/wp-scenario/step10.md

 > **Follow Up Question**:
 >
-> How to create a panel in Grafana to monitor which users are trying to access the wordpress woocommerce order information?
+> How to create a panel in Grafana to monitor which users are trying to access the wordpress woocommerce order information (privileged threat)?